BracketSpace/Easy-Watermark/readme.txt

 = What placeholders can I use in text watermark? =
 All available placeholders are listed in a box titled 'Placeholders' displayed while creating the Text Watermark.

+= Can you create a plugin for me? =

+Yes!
+We're offering a [custom plugin development](https://bracketspace.com/custom-development/) services.
+Feel free to contact us to find out how we can help you.

 == Screenshots ==